★ New Events: Mobile Suit Moon Gundam: The Unforgivable One Event and Clan Battle

 |

-On the other hand, if you place a mobile suit in a manner where no enemy unit is in front of it, it will lock in on the nearest MS they have a type advantage over, or if there are none, the nearest MS they go neutral against.
-This information comes in useful when you want to counter key targets hiding behind Armored units.
+On the other hand, if a mobile suit is placed in a manner where no enemy unit is in front of it, it will lock in on the nearest MS they have a type advantage over, or if there are none, the nearest MS they go neutral against.
+This information comes in useful when a player wants to counter key targets hiding behind Armored units.

 There are also some units that change the way combat is approached.
 For example, the Char's Z'Gok makes its entire team attack only Gundam-Type units first, ignoring other units like models of the Qubeley and the Zaku.
-Another example would be the Gundam F91 (Full Power), which inflicts Provoke on itself, forcing all enemies to attack only itself for the first 8 seconds of combat.
+Another example would be the Gundam F91 (Full Power), which inflicts Provoke on itself, forcing all enemies to only attack it for the first eight seconds of combat.

-Aggro against PvE stages are dependent on the PvE stage at hand.
-Some PvE content follows the regular rules of aggro we've discussed above, while some target the highest HP unit on your team, eliminating the need for a Gyan or a Taunt Tank.
+Enemy aggro in PvE stages, meanwhile, depend on the PvE stage in question.
+Enemies in some PvE content follows the regular rules of aggro discussed above, while enemies in other stages target the highest HP unit on the player's team, eliminating the need for a Gyan or other taunt tanks.

 Like in other idle games, U.C.
 Engage's combat revolves around specific types of mobile suits with different colors having distinct advantages and disadvantages against other mobile suits with their own types and colors.